 Insufficient sleep does not only decrease your ability to deal with stress, it also impairs your immune function.
 High-quality sleep is critical for a robust immune system that enables a well-balanced immune defense against viruses, bacteria, toxins, and other threats.
 When you struggle with sleep disorders such as insomnia, and circadian rhythm disruption, you can inadvertently interfere with your immune system’s healthy functioning.

-Here are five simple steps you can take to enhance your quality of sleep starting today.
+Five simple steps to enhence your quality of sleep

 Remember the circadian rhythm mentioned at the beginning of this article?
 You can make it easier for your body to set your internal clock by setting a regular bedtime and wake-up time.
 Did you know that sunlight stops the release of melatonin in your brain?